hitokiri-mata/katacoda-courses/kubernetes-chaos/chaos-mesh/step3-dashboard.md

 With the correct port value set, the web interface for Chaos Mesh dashboard can be seen from the tab "Chaos Mesh" above the command-line area or this link: https://[[HOST_SUBDOMAIN]]-31111-[[KATACODA_HOST]].environments.katacoda.com/.

 There are no experiments yet, but take a few moments to explore the general layout of the dashboard.
 There is a way through the user interface to create, update, and delete experiments.
-In the next steps you will define and submit an experiment trough a YAML manifest rather than this interface.
+In the next steps, you will define and submit an experiment trough a YAML manifest rather than this interface.

 Leave the dashboard tab open so you can reference it again once you have some experiments running.